 The San Gabriel Mountains have always provided the backdrop for Sandi’s life adventures.
-Her family moved from the Westside to the foothills when she was 4- years- old and though she has ventured afar for certain chapters, the foothills have always called her back home.
+Her family moved here from the Westside when she was 4 and though certain chapters of life have pulled her away, the foothills will always be home.
 Childhood memories were created and cemented in Sierra Madre, marriage and motherhood nudged her to Pasadena, introduced her to La Canada and ultimately drew her to Altadena, where she currently resides.
-Many of Sandi’s passions-outdoor recreation, preservation of both natural and architectural surroundings and working with youth-are rooted in her love and respect for these communities.
+Many of Sandi’s passions (outdoor recreation, preservation of both natural and architectural surroundings and working with youth) are rooted in her love and respect for these communities.

-Sandi has embraced volunteer opportunities through her past service on the Board of Altadena Heritage, as a 13-year leader of youth in Girls Scouts of Greater Los Angeles and as a current mentor for the STARS program of Lake Avenue Community Foundation.
+Sandi has embraced volunteer opportunities through her past service on the Board of Altadena Heritage, as a 13-year leader of youth in Girls Scouts of Greater Los Angeles and as a current mentor for Pasadena’s STARS youth program.

 Sandi’s personal interests include cooking, gardening, hiking and swimming .
 Her “home as art” is a 1928 character Spanish which she shares with her husband of 33 years, their daughter and a pair of West Highland White Terriers.